f2brossi/ansible-apache-swift/README.md

 ansible-apache-swift
 ===================

-Apache reverse proxy for Swift and Keystone
+Apache reverse proxy for Openstack components Swift and Keystone